Don’t you hate slow torrent speeds?

 That being said, even the fastest fiber-optic connection can feel slower if you’re connected through Wi-Fi.
 For one, your distance to the router – and anything that may be obstructing it, like the walls in your home – can weaken the connection.

-Plus, not all wireless routers are created equal, and many simply don’t have the hardware necessary to put out top speeds.
+Plus, not all wireless routers and cards are created equal, and many simply don’t have the hardware necessary to put out (or take advantage of) top speeds.

 With that in mind, try troubleshooting your router and its location.
 Or better yet, switch to a wired connection to help maximize your torrent speeds.